esbuild/community-plugins/README.md

 Before creating a PR, please make sure that:

-* The package is already published to npm
+* The package is already published to npm/Deno/jsr
 * You are the author of the plugin
 * You are willing to respond to issues about the plugin if people file issues against it